Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: System Model and Problem Formulation

 \subsection{System Model}

 We consider a real-time tracking system consisting of an information source, a sampler, a transmitter, and a monitor, as shown in Fig. \ref{Fig_EnrHar}.
-The system relies solely on a limited battery capacity energy-harvesting module for its energy supply.
-The monitor's interest lies in tracking the source in real-time, which relies on efficient communications between the transmitter and the monitor.
+The system is powered by an energy-harvesting module equipped with a finite-capacity battery.
+The monitor is interested in the real-time tracking of the source.
+To this end, the controller, located at the transmitter side, should appropriately decide when to sample and when to transmit the taken sample.
+Most importantly, the controller \textit{does not observe} the source unless a sample is taken; the controller observes the battery level, the information in the transmitter's buffer, and the transmission results (i.e., ACK/NACK feedback from the monitor).

 We assume a discrete-time system with unit time slots ${ t\in\{0,1,2,\ldots\} }$.
 The source is modeled via a two-state (binary) symmetric discrete-time Markov process ${ X(t)\in\{0,1\} }$, with the self-transition probability $p$.
-This model of sources is commonly considered in similar studies (see e.g., \cite{Kam_2018, Kam_Towards_eff_2018,Tony_1,Chen_AoII_2023}); Remark \ref{Rem_estimation} explains how to extend our study to a general Markov source.
-The state transitions of the source occur at the beginning of each slot just before the execution of the sampling.
-The process $X(t)$ is \textit{not observable} at slot $t$ unless the sampling is executed.
+Without loss of generality, we assume $p>0.5$ for the sake of presentation clarity.
+Note that the results are identical for $p<0.5$ provided that the monitor employs an appropriate state estimation strategy specified below.
+The binary source is a commonly used model (e.g., \cite{Kam_2018, Kam_Towards_eff_2018, Tony_1, Chen_AoII_2023}) and it provides fundamental insights into the sampling and transmission optimization in the system.\footnote{An extension to a multi-state Markov source is deferred for future work.} The process $X(t)$ is \textit{not observable} at slot $t$ unless a sample is taken.
 Thus, sampling at slot $t$ reveals $X(t)$.
-Each sampling consumes $c^{\mathrm{s}}$ unit(s) of energy (i.e., sampling cost), and a transmission (from the transmitter to the monitor) consumes $c^{\mathrm{t}}$ unit(s) of energy (i.e., transmission cost).

-\textit{Communication channel:} We assume that each transmission experiences a one-slot delay.
-Moreover, we assume that each transmission is always successful, for the sake of clarity in analysis (see Footnote 1).

-\textit{Estimation strategy:} The monitor estimates the source's state at each slot $t$ based on the information received from the transmitter.
-Let $\hat{X}(t)$ denote the estimation of the source state at the monitor at slot $t$.
-By results of \cite{Kam_Towards_eff_2018}, the optimal estimation is the last received state for $p>0.5$.

-\begin{remark} In the case of a finite-state Markov source, the optimal estimator follows the $K-$step transition probability, where $K$ is the number of slots elapsed from the sampling time of the latest available sample at the monitor.
-For a binary symmetric source, this can be simplified by considering only the self-transition probabilities, allowing for the choice of either keeping the last sample or flipping it.
-Thus, for the clarity of the presentation and to avoid unnecessary complexity, we assume a symmetric source with $p>0.5$ without loss of generality.
-While a general non-symmetric source can be analyzed in a similar way, it requires the replacement of the estimator with the respective optimal one. \end{remark}